fguzman717/github-chapter-2-sandbox/README.md

 This repo is a refresher on how to work with shared repos in a team.

 Some topics include:

-* Keeping your local repo up to date with "git pull" and "git merge"
+- Keeping your local repo up to date with "git pull" and "git merge"
-* Understanding how to handle merge conflicts
+- Understanding how to handle merge conflicts
+- Making pull requests and merging with the main branch